Hill State People's Democratic Party: Origins

-Shri "Hoping Stone" Lyngdoh is the president of the HSPDP, one of three official political parties of the state of Meghalaya in India.
-He is the oldest serving representative member in Meghalaya and has never been defeated in Legislative Assembly election.
-In the initial period, the party as a whole championed the cause of separate statehood for Meghalaya, which became reality on 21 January 1972.
+Shri "Hoping Stone" Lyngdoh was the president of the HSPDP, one of three official political parties of the state of Meghalaya in India.
+At the time of his death, Lyngdoh was the oldest serving representative member in Meghalaya and had never been defeated in Legislative Assembly election.
+In the initial period, the party as a whole championed the cause of separate statehood for Meghalaya, which became a reality on 21 January 1972.
 People refer him by the respectful title of "Ma-Hoping".
 Now he is the current MLA of Nongstoin Constituency.
-The party as a whole won 4 seats in the legislative Assembly as of 2012.
+The party as a whole won four seats in the legislative Assembly as of 2012.